-We are seeking shareholder approval of the 2021 Omnibus Plan Amendment because the number of shares currently available for issuance under the 2021 Omnibus Plan is not sufficient in view of our current compensation strategy and current and expected usage rates.
+We are seeking shareholder approval of the 2021 Omnibus Plan Second Amendment because the number of shares currently available for issuance under the 2021 Omnibus Plan is not sufficient in view of our current compensation strategy, competitive market practices to effectively retain key executives, and our resulting current and expected usage rates.
 In determining the increase to the share reserve we are asking shareholders to approve, the Board considered various factors, including the number of shares underlying equity awards the Company made during the past two fiscal years and anticipated needs in the future, as well as the Company's gross burn rate and total overhang.
-If shareholders do not approve the increase in the number of shares available for issuance under the 2021 Omnibus Plan, our ability to grant equity to potential new hires and existing employees will be limited, which would place us at a disadvantage in the extremely competitive labor market in which we operate.
+If shareholders do not approve the increase in the number of shares available for issuance under the 2021 Omnibus Plan, our ability to grant equity to potential new hires and existing employees will be limited, which would place us at a significant disadvantage in the extremely competitive labor market in which we operate.

-As of December 30, 2022, our share capital dilution under the 2021 Omnibus Plan as a percent of 129,003,733 total common shares issued and outstanding (total equity overhang) of 4.6% ranks below all of our compensation peer companies and at the low end of typical market practices for a company of our size and maturity.
-Including the request approve the 2021 Omnibus Plan Amendment, our total overhang as a percent of common shares outstanding will approximate the 25th percentile of our peers.
+As of April 15, 2024, our total potential dilution (or "total overhang") under the 2021 Omnibus Plan (total shares issued and outstanding plus shares available to grant as a % of total common shares outstanding) was 23.0% which ranks below the 20th percentile of all our compensation peer companies and, therefore, is at the lower end of typical market practices for a company of our size and maturity.
+Including the share reserve increase to be effected by the 2021 Omnibus Plan Second Amendment, our total overhang as a percent of common shares outstanding would be between the 50th and 75th percentile of our peers.

+• Č •

+Outstanding Option s and Unvested Stock Awards/Units and Shares Available for Grant

+12.5 %

+Proposed Share Rec quest

+10.5 %

-Outstanding Options and Unvested Stock Awards/Units and Shares Available for Grant 4.6% Proposed Share Request 7.8% Resulting Total Overhang (Outstanding + Available + Proposed Share Request) 12.4%
+Resulting Total Overhang (Outstanding + Available + Proposed Share Request)

+23.0 %